 Families can communicate quite successfully without using formal “baby signs”

 For example, consider the sign for “more,” borrowed from ASL.
+You bring your fingers and thumb together on each hand, and then tap your hands together by the fingertips.
 It’s a perfectly useful sign, and many babies have learned it.
 But what happens if you don’t teach your baby this sign?